Skip to content

 gitlab/gitlab-runner:latest

-GitLab Runner does not support global configuration, so the registration token must be found within the project.
-Navigate to the recently created project -> settings -> runners, copy the token, which will be used during the next registration step.
+GitLab Runner does not currently support global configuration, so the key for the Runner must be found within the project.
+Navigate to the project just created -> settings -> runners, copy the key, which will be used in the next step for Runner registration.

 image.png